-The Bible teaches that regeneration is the work of God through the Holy Spirit, making a person spiritually alive and fit for heaven.
+The Bible teaches that regeneration is a powerful and transformative work of the Holy Spirit, making the believer a new creature in Christ (2 Corinthians 5:17).

 Scripture References: